brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-data-parallelism.md

   )
 ```

 And that's it.
-Now you can write your training loop normally and torch will do all communication and synchronization under the hood for you:
+Now you can write your training loop normally and torch will do all under-the-hood communication and synchronization for you:

 ```python
 criterion = torch.nn.CrossEntropyLoss()